austencloud/tka-desktop/v2/docs/V2_GENERATE_TAB_IMPLEMENTATION_PLAN.md

 ## Overview

-This document outlines the complete implementation plan for porting the generate tab from V1 to V2, maintaining the exact same left-side sequence workbench while rebuilding the right panel using V2's modern dependency injection architecture.
+This document outlines the complete implementation plan for porting the generate tab from Legacy to V2, maintaining the exact same left-side sequence workbench while rebuilding the right panel using V2's modern dependency injection architecture.

 ## Key Requirements Analysis